 At Bloomingdale’s, their selections were more of a mixture of items – from kitchen products to home décor accents – which is what the bride loved most about this store.
 “The overlap of choices was great!” she affirms.
 Ashley and Hardy found cool new pillows, matching Victorinox Swiss Army luggage, stylish Michael Aram serving bowls, and Orrefors Beer Collection taster glasses.
 “It was a pretty easy process, and I was happy to find many things I liked,” shares the bride.

 Making selections together worked well for the couple.
 “We were on the same page as far as design: clean colors, sleek, and simple,” describes Ashley.
 For those engaged who are not on common ground, it’s helpful to discuss what you both want before visiting a brick-and-mortar store.
-Many retailers have checklists available online, and it’s a good way to get started.
+Many retailers have registry checklists available online, and it’s a good way to get started.

 In the end, the newlyweds were happy with their selections and were glad they had listened to the advice of their recently married friends.
 It was an enjoyable process they gratefully admit.
 “Have fun with it!” encourages Hardy.

-Be in the present.
 “Don’t worry about what you’ll need later in life; register for beautiful items you will use now.”

-Consider spending limits.
 “Be sure to add products in different price ranges, even including some bigger-ticket items where groups can chip in to purchase as a whole.”

-Select with purpose.
 “Have fun with it and really think about what you want to showcase in your home.”